 - You have a discharge after having sex

-- You plan to have sex (then your boyfriend should go with you and also be checked)
+- You plan to have sex (then your partner should go with you and also be checked)

 You can also see your family doctor, GP or local clinic if you have any of these problems.

 Midwives are nurses who specialise in helping pregnant women.
 They are qualified to deliver babies and help women to recover after the birth.